JPR's 40th Annual Wine Tasting

 Check back here for ticket information in the coming weeks.

-The 40th Annual JPR Winetasting & Silent Auction will take place on Friday, February 10th from 6-9pm.
-After a several year hiatus due to the pandemic, we are pleased to return to the Ashland Hills Hotel & Suites for this communal celebration of the incredible bounty of the region we serve... and fun way to support JPR's service to the community!

-Over 40 regional wineries and restaurants will be participating ... and we'll have live music by the Danielle Kelly Jazz Project.
-Arrive solo or bring a date ... either way, join JPR staff and friends, for a spectacular night out!
+Over 40 regional wineries and restaurants participate in our event with live music by the Danielle Kelly Jazz Project.
+This year also features the JPR Wine Pull + the JPR 50/50 Raffle.
+So, arrive solo or bring a date ... either way, join JPR staff and friends for a spectacular night out as the community comes together to celebrate the bounty of the region and public radio!
+A special thanks to our sponsor, the Ashland Food Co-op.

-Ashland Hills Hotel & Suites is offering courtesy room rates from 2/9 to 2/11 to anyone who plans to turn the JPR Wine Tasting into a lovely getaway.
+Ashland Hills Hotel & Suites is offering courtesy room rates from February 9-11 to JPR Wine Tasting guests.
 Call 541-482-8310 and ask for the JPR Wine Tasting room discount.
 Amenities include:

 - Complimentary hot continental breakfast